 What is the METC and how much is it worth?
-The METC provides a non-refundable tax credit for “qualifying medical expenses.”
-It can exceed a certain threshold – 3% of net income or $2,397 (2020 threshold, indexed to inflation), whichever is less (provincial thresholds may vary).
+The METC provides a non-refundable tax credit for “qualifying medical expenses” – medical expenses that exceed a certain threshold – 3% of net income or $2,479, whichever is less.
+(2022 threshold, indexed to inflation, $2,635 for 2023, provincial thresholds may vary).

 What can you claim as a medical expense?
 You can claim all eligible medical expenses for which you haven’t been reimbursed by a health insurance plan or in any other way.

-You can claim your own expenses, and those of your spouse and children.
+You can claim your own expenses, and those of your spouse and children under age 18.
 You can also claim the credit for others who depend on you for support, such as:

 For instance, let’s say you took your dependent parent to a dentist who charged $700.
 You could count the $700 you paid towards a claim for the METC.

 Your parents or dependants don’t have to live with you for you get this credit.
 But they must depend on you throughout the year for financial support.
 The Canada Revenue Agency (CRA) says that whether someone is dependent on you is a question of fact.
 But the CRA states that in general terms support involves regularly and consistently providing the necessities of life, such as food, shelter, and clothing.
 You can provide support voluntarily or under a legal commitment.
 If the dependant had income during the year, you must show that their income was insufficient to meet their needs.